Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2023-03-31-Internet-Radio.markdown

 I2S is used to provide the audio output from the RPi, with the kitchen radio an Adafruit Preamp board is used to power the Bose external amp/speaker (another street find/freebie).
 With the Study Radio a Pimeroni Pirate Radio module was used, this drives a speaker directly.

 The software used is the Pirate Radio provided by Pimeroni.
 The Infra-Red receiver code was lifted directly from LibraElec this has the flexibility that any OR remote can be made to work with it.
-I use some TV remotes purchased from £1land.
+I use some TV remotes purchased from poundland.

 A small python program runs which calls the LibraElec software, and also the front mounted push-button, to allow the unit to be shut down.